Written by Allan

 - There are two common methods of aligning notations, “Aligned” is the most common.

-- Aligned: The dimensions are parallel to the dimension line.
+- Aligned: The notations (text and numbers) are parallel to the dimension line.
 Dimensions can always be readable either from the bottom or the right of the drawing.

 - Unidirectional: All dimensions are written horizontally.